PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/samtools/samtoolsview_1.9.0.rst

 threads                                Optional<Integer>           -@                 5  Number of BAM compression threads to use in addition to main thread [0]. reference                              Optional<FastaWithIndexes>  -T                 6  A FASTA format reference FILE, optionally compressed by bgzip and ideally indexed by samtools faidx.
-If an index is not present, one will be generated for you. outputFilename                         Optional<Filename>          -o                 5  Output to FILE [stdout].
+If an index is not present, one will be generated for you. outputFilename                         Optional<Filename>          -o                 5  Output to FILE [stdout]. regions                                Optional<Array<String>>                       11  Region specifications after the input filename to restrict output to only those alignments which overlap the specified region(s).
+Use of region specifications requires a coordinate-sorted and indexed input file (in BAM or CRAM format)
 =====================================  ==========================  ========  ==========  ===============================================================================================================================================================================================================================================================================================================================================================================================================================================================